 A series is not only a great way to continually provide ideas and posts for your blog even when you’re suffering from a creative drought, but it can also engage your audience and keep them coming back for more.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Post Consistently, or back to the previous one, Use the Senses.